CS2103JAN2017-W10-B2/addressbook-level4/docs/UserGuide.md

    > This app will not work with earlier versions of Java 8.

 1. Download the latest `todolist.jar` from the [releases](../../../releases) tab.
-2. Copy the file to the folder you want to use as the home folder for your Address Book.
+2. Copy the file to the folder you want to use as the home folder for your To Do List.
 3. Double-click the file to start the app.
 The GUI should appear in a few seconds.
    > <img src="images/Ui.png" width="600">

 4. Type the command in the command box and press <kbd>Enter</kbd> to execute it. <br>
    e.g. typing **`help`** and pressing <kbd>Enter</kbd> will open the help window.
 5. Some example commands you can try:
-   * **`list`** : lists all contacts
+   * **`list`** : lists all tasks
    * **`add`**` study for the finals from today till next thursday` : adds a new task to study for the finals until next thursday.
    * **`delete`**` 1` : deletes the first task shown in the current list